 We advise de-pilling with a cashmere comb and then turning the garment inside out before washing it.
 We recommend washing on a cold wool setting with a slow spin, hand washing is great but often the garment becomes so heavy when wet it can stretch out the fibres.
 We wash ours in the machine.
 A delicate, non biological detergent is ideal, and you only need to use a small amount, too much can lead to felting.
 Smooth garment back into original shape and place flat on a towel – dry naturally away from direct heat such as radiators or sunlight.
 Do not tumble dry.

-Our lamb leather is extremely soft, buttery and supple and of a very high quality.
+Our leather is extremely soft, buttery and supple and of a very high quality.
 Leather is durable, long lasting and offers a timeless style statement.

 Clean at a leather specialist only.
 Avoid getting leather products wet, and leave them plenty of time to dry before storing.
 Keep them stored in the shade and try not to put them in sealed plastic bags.

 To keep your jewellery looking lovely we’d advise that you do not wear in the shower, do not spray perfume on it and avoid sleeping in it.
 You can clean it with a lint free cloth and some jewellery polish.

 We recommend turning the item inside out when washing and drying.
-Also iron the garment inside out on a gentle heat.
+You can also iron the garment inside out on a gentle heat.

 Viscose/Rayon is a processed fabric created from natural fibres such as wood pulp, bamboo and plant fibres, which means it is breathable and highly absorbent (more than cotton).
 It has many similar qualities to silk; it drapes beautifully and feels lovely against the skin.